-- Effective 15 February:
+- Effective 22 February:

 - Green zones include:

-- Greece (Epirus only);
+- Finland (Aland only);

-- Iceland:
+- Iceland;

-- Australia:
+- Australia;

 - New Zealand;

-- Rwanda:

 - Singapore;

 - South Korea;

 - Thailand.

 - Orange zones include:

-- Denmark (Southern Denmark, Central Jutland, North Jutland), Capital Region of Denmark, Zealand);
+- Denmark (Southern Denmark, Central Jutland, North Jutland, Capital Region, Zealand);

-- Greece (all except Attica (from 17/2/21) and Epirus);
+- Greece (all except Attica);

-- Finland (Western-Finland, Southern-Finland, Northern and Eastern Finland, Aland);
+- Finland (Western-Finland, Southern-Finland, Northern and Eastern Finland);

-- France (Guadeloupe, Martinique, Réunion);
+- France (French Guaiana, Martinique, Réunion);

-- Italy (Aosta Valley);
+- Italy (Aosta Valley, Sardinia);

 - Norway;

-- Portugal (Azores).
+- Portugal (Azores);

+- Rwanda.

 - Red zones include all remaining EU and Schengen Area countries and European microstates, and all other third countries.

 - Effective 27 January to 1 March, non-essential trips into and out of Belgium by road, air, sea or rail are prohibited.

 - Essential travel includes:

-Compelling family reasons:
+- Compelling family reasons:

-- Family reunification; - Visits to a spouse or partner who does not live under the same roof, insofar as the stable and long-term character of the relationship can be proven; - Journeys in the context of co-parenting, civil and religious marriages, funerals or cremations (of relatives or next of kin);
+- Family reunification;

+- Visits to a spouse or partner who does not live under the same roof, insofar as the stable and long-term character of the relationship can be proven;

+- Journeys in the context of co-parenting, civil and religious marriages, funerals or cremations (of relatives or next of kin);